Falkland Islands sovereignty dispute: International and regional views

 Argentina has pursued an aggressive diplomatic agenda, regularly raising the issue and seeking international support.
 South American countries have expressed support for the Argentine position and called for negotiations to restart at regional summits.
-The People's Republic of China has backed Argentina's sovereignty claim, reciprocating Argentina's support of the PRC claim to Taiwan and Penghu Islands, denying their independence.
-Conversely, the Republic of China on Taiwan acknowledges British sovereignty and ignores Argentina's sovereignty claim.
+The People's Republic of China has backed Argentina's sovereignty claim, reciprocating Argentina's support of the PRC claim to Taiwan, while the Republic of China on Taiwan (as of 2013) has acknowledged British sovereignty of the Falkland Islands.
 Although the Soviet Union abstained from UNSC 502, Russian president Vladimir Putin has since voiced sympathy for Argentina's position after former President of Argentina Cristina Fernández de Kirchner voiced criticism against countries which condemned the 2014 Crimean status referendum.

 Since 1964, Argentina has lobbied its case at the Decolonization Committee of the UN, which annually recommends dialogue to resolve the dispute.
 The UN General Assembly has passed several resolutions on the issue.
 In 1988, the General Assembly reiterated a 1965 request that both countries negotiate a peaceful settlement to the dispute and respect the interests of the Falkland Islanders and the principles of UN GA resolution 1514.

 The United States and the European Union recognise the de facto administration of the Falkland Islands and take no position over their sovereignty.
 The islands were subject to EU law in some areas until 2020 when the UK left the EU.
 The Commonwealth of Nations listed the islands as a British Overseas Territory in their 2012 yearbook.
-At the OAS summits Canada has continued to state its support for the islanders' right to self-determination.
+The Falkland Islands have competed in nine editions of the Commonwealth Games since 1982.
+At OAS summits, Canada has continued to state its support for the islanders' right to self-determination.